Edappadi K. Palaniswami

-Edappadi Karuppa Palaniswami (born 12 May 1954) is an Indian politician who is the current leader of opposition in the Tamil Nadu Legislative Assembly since May 2021.
-He served as the seventh chief minister of Tamil Nadu, from 2017 to 2021.
-He has been the General Secretary of All India Anna Dravida Munnetra Kazhagam (AIADMK) since 28 March 2023.
-Previously, Palaniswami has served as the interim general secretary (2022–23), joint co-ordinator (2017–22) and headquarters secretary (2016–22) of AIADMK.
+Edappadi Karuppa Palaniswami, popularly known as EPS (born 12 May 1954), is an Indian politician who served as the seventh chief minister of Tamil Nadu from 2017 to 2021.
+He has been the general secretary of All India Anna Dravida Munnetra Kazhagam (AIADMK) since 28 March 2023.
+Previously, he has served in various leadership roles in the AIADMK since 2016.

-Born in 1954 in Salem district in the erstwhile Madras State, Palaniswami became an agriculturalist before joining electoral politics in 1974.
-Palaniswami has represented Edappadi since 2011 as Member of the Legislative Assembly, previously also serving from 1989 to 1996.
-In the 1998 Indian general election he was elected as Member of Parliament of the Lok Sabha representing Tiruchengode.
+Born in 1954 in Salem district in the erstwhile Madras State, Palaniswami was engaged in agriculture before joining electoral politics in 1974.
+He has represented Edappadi since 2011 as Member of the Legislative Assembly, previously also serving from 1989 to 1996.
+In the 1998 Indian general election, he was elected as Member of Parliament of the Lok Sabha representing Tiruchengode.
 Post the 2011 assembly elections, he served as the minister of highways and minor ports in the Jayalalithaa cabinet.
-After 2016 assembly elections, he also served as the ministry of public works in the cabinet.
+After the 2016 assembly elections, he served as the minister of public works in the cabinet.

 Early and personal life

 Palaniswami was born on 12 May 1954 to Karuppa Gounder and Thavasiyammal at Siluvampalayam, Salem district, Madras State (now Tamil Nadu).
-After completing school, he completed B.Sc. zoology from Sri Vasavi College.
+He discontinued B.Sc.
+Zoology from Sri Vasavi College.
 His parents were involved in agriculture and Palaniswami also chose to get involved in the same.
 He has two siblings, a brother Govindraj and a sister Ranjitham.
-He is married to Ratha and they have a son.
+He is married to Radha and they have a son.

 Political career

-Early years (1974-2010)
+Early years (1974–2010)

-Palaniswami entered politics in 1974 enrolling himself as a volunteer in All India Anna Dravida Munnetra Kazhagam (AIADMK).
-He was first elected to the Tamil Nadu Legislative Assembly in 1989, representing Edappadi constituency, and won the re-election in 1991 from the same constituency.
+Palaniswami entered politics in 1974 enrolling himself as a volunteer in All India Anna Dravida Munnetra Kazhagam (AIADMK) and served as the party's branch secretary of Koneripatti.
+He faced defeat in his first electoral contest in the 1986 local body elections, a result that reflected a broader trend that year in rural areas traditionally considered strongholds of the AIADMK, marking a setback for the ruling party under MGR against the opposition DMK.
+After MGR's death, Palaniswami supported Jayalalithaa led AIADMK faction and he was first elected to the Tamil Nadu Legislative Assembly in 1989, by contesting in AIADMK (J) faction's Rooster symbol representing Edappadi constituency.
+He won the re-election in 1991 from the same constituency.
+He later rose within the party, becoming Salem North district joint secretary in 1990 and later became Its District Secretary in 1991.
+He subsequently served as the Chairman of the Temple Board (1992), Chairman of the Salem District Aavin Milk Producers’ Cooperative Union (1993), and Chairman of the Tamil Nadu Cement Corporation in 2001.
 He lost from the same constituency in the 1996 assembly elections.
 In the 1998 general election, he was elected Member of Parliament, representing Tiruchengodu constituency in the 12th Lok Sabha.
 He subsequently lost the 1999 and 2004 general elections from the same constituency.
 He contested again from Edappadi in the 2006 assembly elections and lost.
 He was appointed propaganda secretary of AIADMK in July 2006, replacing O. S. Manian and later as organising secretary in August 2007.